cms636/cms636.github.io/_posts/2018-10-29-deceptive-visualizations.md

 ![2013co2emissions.PNG]({{site.baseurl}}/assets/2013co2emissions.PNG)

-As a next step, we refined the map by using the summary of CO2 emissions from 1990-2013 (as far as the dataset extends) to give a more precise representation of our arguments.
+As a next step, we refined the map by using the sum of CO2 emissions from 1990-2013 (as far as the dataset extends) to give a more precise representation of our arguments.
 The refined version, however, doesn’t have much difference compared with the original graph.
+The only major perceivable difference is that the US becomes darker, indicating that they become an even larger contributor to global CO2 emissons than prior, second only to China.

 ![sumco2emissionsred.PNG]({{site.baseurl}}/assets/sumco2emissionsred.PNG)